ligato/docs/docs/plugins/db-plugins.md

 ### Reconnect resynchronization

-- If connection to the etcd is interrupted, resync can be automatically called after re-connection.
+If connection to the etcd server is interrupted, resync can be automatically called following reconnection.
 This option is disabled by default but can be enabled in the `etcd.conf` file.

 Set `resync-after-reconnect` to `true` to enable the feature.